 COVID-19 has altered today’s reality in ways we never could have predicted and it has taken a toll on different industries.
 One of the hardest-hit industries is the tourism industry, and inside its umbrella is the property and staycation rentals sector.
-The consumer uncertainty leaves facets of home rental business in downtime as both international and local is clouded by fear of the pandemic.
+Is your rental business affected by the pandemic downtime?
+Our property rental tips for landlords are here to help you out.

 The new normal, for a longer time, will be on finding ways to raise occupancy rates to pre-Coronavirus levels.
 As lessors, or hosts, simply telling people you care about their safety will not be enough; you’ll need to have concrete proof your property is a safe space—whether it’s a short-term rental, vacation rental or long-term rentals.

 1. Show guests that you have top tier cleanliness and safety measures!

 Cleanliness, in our current situation, is the utmost concern of the guests.
 New safety standards will be essential most especially in this specific industry.
 From disinfectants to cleaning services, they want to ensure that the space is clean as it was also practiced in the comfort of their own homes.

 They’re not the only ones!
 The government is taking actions that are focused on cleaning practices like never before in an effort to protect their communities once businesses open up again and travel resumes.
 The Department of Tourism said that it’ll prioritize the promotion of local visits to revive the sector, too.

 Suggested article: 5 Home Cleaning Tips to Disinfect Your Space (And Fight COVID-19)